Tennis at College

-- 227 schools in NCAA D2 offer golf.
+- 227 schools in NCAA D2 offer tennis.
 They can award up to 6.4 scholarships to women’s programs and 4.5 scholarships to the men’s program.

-- 250 schools in NCAA D3 offer golf.
+- 250 schools in NCAA D3 offer tennis.
 They do not award sports scholarships, only academic scholarships.

-- 112 schools in NAIA offer golf.
+- 112 schools in NAIA offer tennis.
 They can award up to 5.0 scholarships to both women’s and men’s programs.